csound-flossmanual/csound-floss/book/05-i-fourier-analysis-spectral-processing.md

 If we start with an audio signal in time-domain as _aSig_, it will become _fSig_ as result of the Fourier Transform.

 There are several opcodes to perform this transform.
-The most simple one is&nbsp;
+The most simple one is [pvsanal](https://csound.com/docs/manual/pvsanal.html).
-[pvsanal](https://csound.com/docs/manual/pvsanal.html).
 It performs on-the-fly transformation of an input audio signal _aSig_ to a frequency signal _fSig_.
 In addition to the audio signal input it requires some basic FFT settings: